 Everything businesses and communities need to know about the White House TechHire initiative for workforce development

-In 2015, President Obama’s Administration launched the TechHire Initiative.
-Designed to give Americans new pathways to technology jobs with good wages, TechHire empowers the middle class by making technical training affordable and accessible.
+In 2015, the White House launched the TechHire Initiative, a move to give Americans new pathways to middle and high skill jobs with good wages.
+TechHire empowers the middle class by making technical training affordable and accessible.
 The initiative connects Americans to both traditional and nontraditional educational resources.
-This includes a mix of accelerated learning programs like coding bootcamps, online training, and other innovative channels for learning.
+This includes a mix of accelerated learning programs like coding bootcamps, on the job training, and other innovative channels for learning.

 When the initiative initially launched, 20 regions with over 120,000 open technology jobs and over 300 employer partners in need of a talented technical workforce, joined the TechHire initiative.
-Less than one year later, there are 35 TechHire communities across the United States.1
+To date, there are more than 60 TechHire communities across the United States training individuals for jobs in the advanced manufacturing, technology and healthcare industries.1

 This guide is designed to help employers, citizens, students, economic developers and communities across the United States understand, implement and benefit from the White House TechHire initiative.